Rustavi International Motorpark

 The Rustavi International Motorpark is a motor racing venue located 20 km south-east of Tbilisi, Georgia.

 History

 Rustavi was the last race track built in the USSR.
-Opened in 1978, the original Rustavi circuit was 2.510 mi in length with a width of 18 m at the start-finish straight, 14 m in turns and 12 m in straights.
+Opened in 1978, the original Rustavi circuit was 4.039 km in length with a width of 18 m at the start-finish straight, 14 m in turns and 14 m in straights.
 A karting track, automobile cross circuit and motorbike track were also included in the complex, as well as grandstands for 500–800 people.
 A technical building and hotel were located nearby.
 The first races took place at the end of 1979.
 Until 1989 the track hosted eleven USSR Championship events; however, from 1989 until 2009 the track was not maintained and fell into decay.
 In 2009 the private company Stromos bought the site at a state auction and began redevelopment.

 Reconstruction

 After being bought by Somos the track was totally rebuilt and has multiple configuration changes.
 More than 250000 m^{3} of soil have been moved.
 New permanent concrete grandstand was erected, which would seat 2,000 people comfortably.
 28 FIA-standard pit boxes were built with a Tribune 2, restaurant and conference hall upstairs.
 Race control tower is located at the third floor of the pitbuilding.

 A tunnel for heavy trucks was made under the straight between Turn 2 and Turn 3.
 A pedestrian tunnel was added to connect main grandstand with the paddock.
 Spectators can get to the newly built Tribune 3 across a bridge with two Svanuri towers.

 The track has been equipped with several engineering systems like video surveillance covering the whole track, 14 electronically controlled signaling lights, a fiber-optic network, sound distribution and AMB timekeeping with 5 loops.

 The start-finish line has been extended half mile to serve as a dragstrip.